Health insurance coverage is mandatory for all eligible B.C. residents.

 The MSP is a health insurance plan that covers the cost of medically required services of physicians and surgeons and for dental or oral surgery when medically required.

-Under the Medicare Protection Act, every resident of British Columbia is required to be under the coverage of the Medical Service Plan.
-If you are new to Canada, apply for MSP as soon as you arrive.
-Your basic medical insurance coverage may start three months after your arrival date in British Columbia.
-You should get private health insurance while you wait.
+Under the Medicare Protection Act, every resident of British Columbia is required to be under the coverage of the BC MSP.
+If you are new to Canada, you must apply for MSP as soon as you arrive.
+There is a 3 month waiting period before new residents to BC are eligible for BC MSP.
+During this time you must have private insurance, which ASM will arrange for you.

 If you are moving from another province, you should arrange for coverage with your former basic health plan during the waiting period.
 If your family is not here yet, they need to keep their existing provincial health care.
 Once they arrive, you can apply to add them to your plan.
 Also, the waiting period for each family member will begin on their individual arrival date.

-International students enrolled in British Columbia's Medical Services Plan (MSP) are invoiced a monthly health fee.
+International students enrolled in British Columbia’s Medical Services Plan (MSP) are invoiced a monthly health fee.
 Revenue Services of British Columbia (RSBC) provides billing and collections services for the health fee on behalf of the Province of BC.
-Therefore, you need to pay a $75 healthcare coverage fee per month.
-This would vary if you have a spouse and or dependents.
+Therefore, you need to pay a $75 healthcare coverage fee per month. (note these rates are subject to change.
+Please consult the BCMSP website) This would vary if you have a spouse and or dependants.

 MSP is the provincial insurance program that pays for required medical services.
 These include medically necessary services provided by physicians and midwives, diagnostic services including x-rays, dental care and oral surgery performed in a hospital, eye examinations if medically required and some orthodontic services.
 Read more here.